kaouther24/customersService/README.md

 # customersService

 The `customersService` is a Spring Boot microservice that manages customer data and provides functionalities for creating new customers, retrieving customer details, and handling customer-related operations

 ## Features

-Here's a similar README file for the customersService, following the same format and style as the previous ones.

-README for customersService
-markdown
-Copier le code
-# customersService

-The `customersService` is a Spring Boot microservice that manages customer data and provides functionalities for creating new customers, retrieving customer details, and handling customer-related operations.

-## Features